-None of the signs can compare to Cat’s level of self interest.
+None of the signs in the Vietnamese zodiac can compare to Cat’s level of self interest.
 Cat was smart enough to hitch a ride on Water Buffalo in the ‘great race’ but dropped her guard when Rat pushed her overboard.
 Ever since that moment, Cats have just looked out for Number 1.

 Don’t be fooled by Cat’s occasional affection.
 Every action of Cat is designed to feed its own appetites and enhance its own comfort.
 Cats like to toy with those weaker than themselves and show no mercy when doing so.
 Altruism in any form is non-existent in the Cat world.

-Dragons have been deified and are regarded as the most sacred among holy animals in the Orient.
+Dragons have been deified and are regarded as the most sacred animal in the Vietnamese zodiac.

 Dragons are born with huge dolops of raw talent.
 Associated with royalty, it is said a Dragon never lives poorly, at least in matters of style.
 If Dragons can learn to balance small as well as large concerns then a perfect life awaits.

 Dragons are arrogant and tactless.
 They are more powerful than others and use this advantage without demur.
 Dare to disagree and they just take you out.
 Their deification is based totally on fear.